russmckendrick/russ-fm-scrobbler/README.md

 # Russ FM Scrobbler

 A web application for searching albums on Discogs and scrobbling them to Last.fm.
-Built with Cloudflare Workers and featuring a brutalist design aesthetic.
+Built with Cloudflare Workers and featuring a functional and minimalist design aesthetic.

 ## Features

 - **LastFM Authentication**: Secure OAuth integration with session management
 - **Discogs Search**: Search by release ID or artist/album name
 - **Scrobbling**: Individual track or full album scrobbling to Last.fm
-- **Responsive Design**: Clean, brutalist interface that works on all devices
+- **Responsive Design**: Clean, functional interface that works on all devices
 - **Fast Performance**: Powered by Cloudflare Workers edge computing

 ## Prerequisites